venketep-prasad/time-series-db/README.md

   "timestamp":1633076700000
 }'
 ```
+Note that if you want to index both series like this, you will need to make the API calls sorted by timestamp (instead
+of by series), because the engine expects that samples will not arrive significantly out of order (even across series).
 ```bash
 curl -X POST -H 'Content-Type: application/json' http://localhost:9200/my-index/_doc --data '{
   "labels":"__name__ http_requests_total method POST handler /api/stores status 200",